cmtoomey/archive-blog/_posts/2016-03-31-MapboxStudioTableau5.md

 ### what about labels?

 Clipping aside, you can run into issues with labels being too close, or not appearing at all.
-Something like this
+Something like you see on the left, but what you want is on the right.

 ![crowded](https://c2.staticflickr.com/2/1564/26067701156_3a19878b96_o.png)